ashishekka97/k8/README.md

 A 0 B F                     Z X C V
 ```

-On `android` and `iOS`, there's a virtual keyboard rendered just like the original Chip8 had.
+On `android` and `ios`, there's a virtual keyboard rendered in the app.

 ## Contributing

-Contributions from the open-source community are much appreciated.
-Feel free to submit bug reports, feature requests, or pull requests to help improve the emulator.
+Contributions from the open-source community are welcome.
+Feel free to submit bug reports, feature requests, or
+pull requests to help improve the emulator.

 ## License

-This Chip8 emulator project is licensed under the MIT License, which means you are free to use, modify, and distribute the software as long as you provide the appropriate attribution and include the license file.
+k8 (Kate) is licensed under the MIT License, which means you are free to use, modify, and distribute
+the software as long as you provide the appropriate attribution and include the license file.